 “We don’t murder; we kill.”

-Veteran sergeant Lee Marvin leads four soldiers (Robert Carradine, Mark Hamill, Bobbi Di Ciccio, and Kelly Ward) through the European theatre of WWII, while death and chaos surround them.
+A veteran sergeant (Lee Marvin) leads four soldiers (Robert Carradine, Mark Hamill, Bobbi Di Ciccio, and Kelly Ward) through the European theatre of World War Two, while death and chaos surround them.

 Response to Peary’s Review:

 As noted by Peary and many other reviewers, the salient theme of Sam Fuller’s dream film — a “hard-hitting yet extremely poetic, impressionistic recollection of his WWII experiences” — seems to be that “surviving is the only glory in war”.
 More a series of nightmarish moments than a coherent story, “Fuller’s most expensive and ambitious film has epic proportions, taking place in countless locations… and covering many battles” while downplaying “spectacle and battlefield heroics”.
 The movie’s many “memorable, moving scenes” include a Belgian woman giving birth on the floor of a tank: